matteodigii/ACTAM-Project/README.md

 **Leds**

-Will help the user to understand the state of a specific pedal
+Will help the user to understand the state of a specific pedal.

 **Input Button**